-Aloe Care Health is a new player on the medical alert system block, entering the market in 2020.
-The newborn company has already created a buzz in the industry with features like voice activation, pendant-free fall detection, and motion sensors, making them perfect for seniors who want to embrace new tech.
+Aloe Care Health is a new player on the medical alert system block that entered the market in 2020.
+However, the company is already making headway in the industry with features like voice activation, pendant-free fall detection, and motion sensors — making it the perfect system for older adults who want to embrace the latest tech.
 Of course, I had to get my hands on Aloe Care Health's systems to see what all the buzz was about.

-Aloe Care Health has three in-home systems available, two of which also include on-the-go protection with a mobile system, and a standalone on-the-go system.
+Aloe Care Health offers three in-home systems, two of which include on-the-go protection with a mobile system, and a stand-alone on-the-go system.
 For this review, I tested out the Essentials Plus system.
-I have to admit when shopping, I experienced some sticker shock.
-Aloe Care Health's upfront prices were higher than most medical alert systems on the market.
-However, once I tested them, I quickly realized the protection and connection these high-tech systems offer are what make them worth the investment.
+I have to admit that when shopping, I experienced some sticker shock.
+Aloe Care Health's upfront prices are higher than most medical alert systems on the market.
+However, once I tested them, I quickly realized the protection and connection these high-tech systems provide make them well worth the investment.

-Customer support let me know that the Smart Fall Sensor only covers one room, and they recommend placing it in the bathroom, which makes sense, since 80 percent of senior falls occur there.1 For additional protection, the representative explained that older adults could place motion detectors around the home and use the voice-activated Smart Hub to summon help in an emergency.
+Customer support informed me that the Smart Fall Sensor only covers one room, and they recommend placing it in the bathroom, which makes sense, since 80 percent of senior falls occur there.1 For additional protection, the representative explained that older adults could place motion detectors around the home and use the voice-activated Smart Hub to call for help in an emergency.

 Then, a voice prompted me to either download the smartphone app and follow the step-by-step directions or listen to the prompts for manual setup.
 I chose to set up my system through the app, which was a quick and easy process with clear directions.
 The system also comes with an easy-to-follow manual if you'd prefer to set up your system without the app.